 Kindness is an Action

 Kindness is an action.
 It’s an action toward another person that is full of patience, gentleness, and sympathy.
 It’s affectionate and full of love.
-Kindhearted Parenting uses the action of kindness as the starting point of your parenting.
-It’s the choice to use patience, gentleness, sympathy, affection, and love when making parenting decisions.
+Kindhearted Parenting is a style of parenting that uses the action of kindness as the starting point of parenting.
+Another way to think about kindhearted parenting is to understand that it is the choice to use patience, gentleness, sympathy, affection, and love when making your parenting decisions.

 But how do we become kind parents?
 Where do we start?
-I’ve created a list of ways to start using kindness as the basis for everyday decisions. while they are broad topics, some day to day ideas are listed, too.
+I’ve created a list, beginners steps sort of list, that helps establish a starting point for using kindness in your everyday actions.
+Most are broad topics, while some day to day ideas are listed, too.

 5 Ways to be a Kindhearted Parent

 2. Kind in body language: Body language has everything to do with communication.
 We communicate almost all of our thoughts and feelings with our body before any words are said.
-Even young children pick up on body language even thought they might not be aware of their impressions.
-There is also the idea of kindness in action.
-Remember kindness incorporates affection, sympathy (we can add empathy too), patience, and gentleness.
-When you are speaking to your child there are a few things you can do to add kindness to your body language.
-You can smile while listening, get down on a young child’s level so you are eye to eye, and keep your body relaxed.
-When older kids talk to you don’t sigh or make frustrated noises when they are speaking, learn different listening styles, and, try not to frown while listening.
+Even young children pick up on body language although they might not be aware or able to communicate their impressions.
+Remember the idea of kindhearted parenting is to put kindness into action by incorporating things like affection, patience, and gentleness.

-3. Kind in everyday actions: A big part of Kindhearted Parenting is to look for ways to use the different techniques we talk about in everyday ways.
-It’s looking for ways to show kindness in everyday actions.
-For instance you can use kindness by showing happiness to help your child, taking time to play a little longer together just because, relaxing your body and voice when correcting their behavior, choosing to speak calmly instead of yelling, picking up their favorite snack while at the store, making their favorite dinner, waking them up with a soft tone and a smile, and more.
-There are a million ways to add patience, love, empathy, etc. to your everyday activities.
+3. Kind in everyday actions: A big part of the Kindhearted Parenting method is to look for ways to use the different techniques we talk about in everyday ways.
+For instance, you use kindness when you let your face and words express a happy willingness to help your child.
+You use kindness when you take a little longer to play together because your child is asking.
+You use kindness when you make the decision to relax your body and voice when correcting their behavior.
+You use kindness when you pick up their favorite snack while at the store while out running errands, make their favorite dinner, or greet your baby with a smile after their nap time.
+There are a million ways to add important qualities like patience, love, and empathy to your everyday activities.

-Research shows that being kind to another human being does so much for our mental health.
+Research shows being kind to another human being does so much for our mental health.
 Kindness breeds feelings of contentment and joy.
 It encourages others to “pay it forward” by being kind to the next person they see.
 Kindness, thankfulness, smiling, and more each contribute to the upward movement of the hearts around us.
-This is true in the simple act of being kind to your child.
-Including kindness in your daily life will increase feelings of happiness.
-It’s a worthy goal to live this way and to receive the abundant blessing of living like this day to day.
+Including kindness in your daily life will increase feelings of joy – a worthy goal by any standard.